 The luxury automotive manufacturer who needs little introduction, Aston Martin, have utilised Plasma Treating into their manufacturing process.

-The VacuTEC, a vacuum plasma treatment unit which is exclusive to Plasma Treating offers a great deal of flexibility for the surface activation of a wide range of substrates.
+The vacuum plasma treatment unit a great deal of flexibility for the surface activation of a wide range of substrates.

 The flexibility in the size and type of the treatment chambers allow engineers a large degree of control over the unit.
 The chamber size of the unit is bespoke and built to order while using the same parts and processes as all other vacuum plasma units, allowing engineers to have confidence in the reliability of the unit as all of our units have a proven track record of excellent performance.

-Find out more about how the VacuTEC could help optimise your performance process, solve your problems of adhesion, and enhance your research and design processes.
+Find out more about how vacuum plasma could help optimise your performance process, solve your problems of adhesion, and enhance your research and design processes.

 Using a vacuum pump most of the air is removed from a sealed chamber.
 When the chamber reaches the required level of remaining air (or other gas used) it is then subjected to a strong electrical field.
 The strong electrical field ionises air and other gases, this super ionised air, which is also known as plasma, fills the Plasma Chamber.